 • Be a state-funded secondary school or college within England

-• Have a non-specialist teacher, who has not undertaken Initial Teacher Training in mathematics and is teaching a Year 8 class (if the class is shared, the non-specialist teacher needs to teach at least 50% of the lessons)
+• Have a non-specialist teacher, who has not undertaken Initial Teacher Training in mathematics.

 • Be able to release the non-specialist teacher for all training sessions